-George Kerr is a nationally renowned community activist and former grassroots non-profit executive who is a staple in the fight against HIV/AIDS in the Greater Washington DC Metropolitan Area for more than 21 years.
-Having honorably served his country in the US Navy for nearly 8 years, Kerr, now a decorated veteran, has taken the discipline, organizational skills, and administrative management experiences he learned during his esteemed military career and transferred those assets to better serve the prevention and treatment service needs of District residents with admirable results.
+George Kerr III is a nationally renowned community activist and former grassroots non-profit executive who continues to be a staple in the fight for social justice in the Greater Washington DC Metropolitan Area for more than 26 years.
+Having honorably served his country in the US Navy for nearly eight years, Kerr now a decorated veteran, has taken the discipline, organizational skills, and administrative management experiences he learned during his esteemed military career and transferred those assets to serve the District residents with excellent results better.

 2013 Outstanding Community Service by Inner Light Ministries,

 2012 Whitman Walker AIDS Walk Award, Washington DC

 1992 National Defense Medal, Pentagon, Arlington VA